Davos-Klosters, Switzerland: Family Ski Guide

 The ski areas do not connect on-mountain.
 You need buses or trains between them, which burns time with kids.
 Davos town is functional and civic rather than charming.
 If your family wants picture-postcard Swiss village life, Davos is not it.
 Klosters has more charm but less convenience.
 If seamless on-mountain exploration matters, Arosa Lenzerheide or Verbier are better connected.

-If this resort is not the right fit for your family, consider Laax for a more modern resort with better freestyle facilities and a livelier base.
+Families who want something different should consider Laax for a more modern resort with better freestyle facilities and a livelier base.

 Would we recommend Davos-Klosters?